Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial

 Bury St Edmunds

 Beautiful Aldeburgh lies on the coast around 20 miles north-east of Ipswich.
 It is a tiny town with so many quaint and individual houses that it is difficult to pin down a typical price for a three bedroom home.
 On the day this article was updated in February 2021, there was just one small, terraced three bedroomed house listed at £200,000 on Rightmove.
-The least expensive properties were priced at upwards of £350,000.
-Occasionally small, modern, family-sized homes creep on to the market at a reasonable price, but these tend to be rapidly snapped up.
-The more quirky and individual houses can be priced at quite a premium.
+The least expensive properties other than that were all priced at upwards of £475,000.
+Very occasionally small, modern, family-sized homes creep on to the market here at a reasonable price, but these tend to be rapidly snapped up.
+The more quirky and individual houses tend to be priced at quite a premium.

 Once home to the famous English composer, Benjamin Britten, Aldeburgh is today renowned for its annual music festival.
 Music-loving tourists flock to this part of the coast every year to join in the fun.
 Over festival weekend you can expect Aldeburgh's fish and chip shops to see queues spilling onto the High Street, and every restaurant and cafe will be jammed with out-of-towners.